Investigators on the Trump-Russia beat should talk to this man

 In the email, Millian asserted, "I have never said that I worked personally for Trump.
 I said I was a broker for one of his many real estate projects.
 There are several brokers who work on such real estate projects.
 I never represented Mr Trump personally and I am not working with Mr Trump."
 He added, "I have signed an official contract with talks of exclusivity that authorized me to represent Trump name project in Russia and CIS."
 But he said he had never been paid by Trump for any work.
 He maintained that the last time he spoke to Trump was in 2008.

 Millian insisted he had "never worked for Russian Government or Russian military as a translator or in any other capacity."
 He said, "We never got any business with Rossotrudnichestvo."
 And he made this point: "I'm a member of the Presidential Trust of NRC-GOP and supporter of Mr Trump who contributed to his campaign just the same way as many millions of Americans.
 I'm proud that Mr Trump became our president.
 I'm sure he will rebuild our great nation to the highest standards just as he did with his distinguished buildings.
 We desperately need better infrastructure, airports, railways in this country.
 Also, high time starting paying off national debts.
 I feel upset that press tries to distracts him from making our country great again by distributing fake news."
-(A search of campaign finance records revealed no contribution from Millian to the Trump campaign or Republican National Committee; a contribution of $200 does not have to itemized.)
+(A search of campaign finance records revealed no contribution from Millian to the Trump campaign or the Republican National Committee; a contribution of $200 does not have to be itemized.)

 Millian's response ignored several questions Mother Jones sent him.
 He would not say when he left Belarus or explain how he became an American citizen.
 He would not discuss the details of the deal he previously claimed to have struck with the Trump Organization.
 He would not say how many times he worked on projects or exchanges with Rossotrudnichestvo.
 (His response seemed to suggest he had nothing to do with the Russian organization, yet the 2011 letter he wrote indicated his Russian-American Chamber of Commerce had collaborated with Rossotrudnichestvo.)
 He did not explain why references to the Trump organization had been scraped from the RACC's website and his bio.
 And he did not answer this question: "In the last year and a half, have you had any contacts with Donald Trump or any of his political or business associates?"